Celnet-hub/Task-Tracker-CLI/README.md

 Welcome to your [Task Tracker!](https://github.com/Celnet-hub/Task-Tracker-CLI).
 This application allows you to manage your tasks efficiently.

+This project is part of the [RoadMap.sh](https://roadmap.sh/projects/task-tracker) Backend Projects

 ## Features

 - **Add Task**: Create a new task with a description.